elchulito88/Lead-Gen-Workshop/README.md

 ### Lab 1.2 - Defining Project Goals

 Click back into the Overview area of your project.
-Then navigate to the Manage tab.
+Then navigate to the Goals tab.

 <!-- ![image](readme_images/Overview.png) -->